hosseinrezaie0/ML-Techniques-Explained/README.md

-# ML-Techniques-Explained
+# ML Techniques Explained

-Clear and practical explanations of essential machine learning techniques with code examples
+A hands-on collection of core machine learning techniques explained simply and visually  - from theory to coed.

+## Topics coverd

+- Sampling Bias and Stratified Sampling
+- More coming soon ...